How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 Ubuntu 22.04’s version 4.4.1 predates the temporary password feature introduced in 4.6.1, so the default credentials are admin / adminadmin.
 Change these immediately after first login through the Web UI settings.

-Access qBittorrent Web UI
+Access the qBittorrent Web UI and Retrieve the Default Password

-With the service running, access qBittorrent through your browser’s Web UI.
+With the service running, open the qBittorrent Web UI in your browser.
 Type the server’s internal IP address followed by the port number (8080), for example, 192.168.55.156:8080.
 If hosted locally, use the localhost address 127.0.0.1:8080.

 For remote access, ensure your firewall allows traffic on port 8080.
 Ubuntu users running UFW can open the port: